Human Papillomavirus: Understanding the Basic Facts

 What are the consequences of an HPV infection?

-In most cases, the body’s immune system fights the infection and clears it, often without the individual being aware3.
-However, in some instances, the immune system fails to adequately clear the HPV infection for reasons that are not clear, and it stays in the body leading to a ‘persistent HPV infection’.
+In most cases, the body’s immune system controls the infection, often without the individual being aware3.
+However, in some instances, the immune system fails to adequately control the HPV infection for various reasons, resulting in different health consequences depending on the virus type.

 HPV is classified mainly into two groups, those that are high risk and others that are low risk, based on their potential to cause the development of certain types of cancer.
 Low-risk HPV usually results in the formation of various types of warts on the skin affecting the genital area, hands, and feet.
-HPV types 1, 2, 3, 4, 27, and 28 are some of the low-risk HPV types involved in wart formation4.
+HPV types 6 and 11 are the low-risk HPV types associated with genital wart formation4.

 How to best protect against HPV-related health issues?